Deligne's conjecture and mirror symmetry: The L -function of a pure motive

 \item $P_p(M,T)$ has a factorization of the form

-where $\alpha_j$ is an algebraic integer with $|\alpha_j|=p^{w/2}$ for every $j$. \end{enumerate} $X$ has bad reduction at only finitely many primes, and Serre has a conjecture about the property of $P_p(M,T)$ at bad primes \cite{SerreL}. \begin{conjecture} Given an arbitrary prime number $p$, $P_p(M,T)$ is integral that does not depend on the choice of $\ell$.
-It has a factorization
+where $\alpha_j$ is an algebraic integer with $|\alpha_j|=p^{w/2}$ for every $j$. \end{enumerate} The variety $X$ only has bad reduction at finitely many primes.
+Serre has a conjecture about the properties of $P_p(M,T)$ at a bad prime of $X$ \cite{SerreL}. \begin{conjecture} Given an arbitrary prime number $p$, $P_p(M,T)$ is an integral polynomial which does not depend on the choice of $\ell$.
+It can be factorized into